 The derivative stablecoin approach

-Another kind of stablecoin is backed by a crypto asset or currency.
-The most common example here is Maker’s DAI, which acts more like a traditional derivative.
-Maker has both a single and a multi collateral option.
-Collateral is typically Ether, and both units are equal to 1 USD.
+Another kind of stablecoin is backed by a crypto asset or cryptocurrency.
+The most well-known example here is MakerDAO, which acts more like a traditional derivative.

-Central banks are awake
+Central banks are watching

 For participants and users of cryptocurrencies, stablecoins provide a level of convenience and efficiency.
-Stablecoins will also act as the easy gateway for broader participation of the general public into crypto.
+Stablecoins also act as the easy gateway for broader participation of the general public into crypto.